benc-uk/batcomputer/README.md

 Project Batcomputer is a working example of DevOps applied to machine learning and the field of AI

 Motivations for this project:
-- Understand the challenges in operationisation of ML models
+- Understand the challenges in operationalization of ML models
 - Attempt to make a reality of “DevOps for AI”
 - Integration of "closed box" processes (e.g. *Azure ML Services*) with real DevOps approach